 About the Workshop

-This is a transformative intensive two and half day couples workshop to help you create long-lasting intimacy and freedom with your partner.
+This is a transformative intensive two day couples workshop to help you create long-lasting intimacy and freedom with your partner.
 We will explore the old relationship patterns that lead to conflict and resentment, learn and practice research-based skills that turn conflict into healing opportunities, and expand your capacity to live in love and joy.

 Reinvigorate your relationships.